-Image tagging not only helps you find files easier, but it also allows you to find the images quickly and—with the right software—can even automate the tagging process itself.
+If this sounds familiar, you’re losing time and money that image tagging can help you get back.
+Image tagging, also referred to as photo tagging, not only helps you find files more easily, but it also allows you to find the images quickly and — with the right image tagging software — can even automate the photo tagging process itself.
 How?
 Glad you asked.

 Let's get tagging.

-Once assets are imported, image tagging software will automatically add tags based on what’s in the image, which allows for intuitive search and discovery.
+Once assets are imported, image tagging software will automatically add tags based on what’s in the image.
+This allows for intuitive search and discovery.
 Users can then edit those tags to control which categories images populate when searched.

-Seen here is an example of image tagging in action.
-Imagine you had a folder that contained logos and important product images.
-Those images are bulk uploaded to your website.
-As each image is uploaded, a program fills in metadata and adds tags based on the objects in the image.
-If a picture has an image of a Ferrari in it, keywords (like “car” for instance) are tagged and can be used later for quick search and filtering.
+Check out this example of image tagging software in action.
+Imagine you have a folder that contains logos and important product images.
+Those images are being bulk uploaded to your website.
+As each image is added, an auto tagging software for photos fills in metadata and adds tags based on the objects in the image.

 Before we go any further, it's important to recognize the distinctions between image tagging and metadata.

 The key is in the name.
-While keywords are used to describe what’s in an image, metadata relies on just that—data, to fully relay it’s contents.
-Metadata is the data embedded in an image which stores information like pixels, height, and width.
-Keywords describe exactly what’s seen in an image, so it’s easier to find for use.
+While keywords will describe what’s in an image, metadata relies on just that — data — to fully relay its contents.
+Metadata is the data embedded in an image which stores information like pixels, heigh, and width.
+Tools like photo tag software add keywords that describe exactly what’s seen in an image, so it’s easier to find for use.

-Depending on what software you use, image tagging is a process that can be done manually or automatically.
+Depending on which image tagging software you use, image tagging is a process that can be done manually or automatically.
 If you choose the manual route, you’ll have to go through each image and tag what you see.
-Certain software such as Brandfolder can automate the process using artificial intelligence, so your images are tagged quickly and accurately, accounting for the terms those looking for it will search.
+Photo tag software such as Brandfolder can automate the process using artificial intelligence.
+This ensures that your images are tagged quickly and accurately while also accounting for the unique-to-you terms your team will use to find them.

-Depending on the image tagging software you use, the process can involve sweeping tags (like “logo”) or also hierarchical tags like objects and emotions.
+Depending on the image tagging software you use, the process can involve sweeping tags (like “logo”) and also hierarchical tags like objects (“tie”) and emotions (“happy”).